 ENISA Threat Landscape Report 2025

 Cybersecurity threats are no longer reserved for major corporations.
-This report from ENISA makes it clear that cybercriminals are industrialising their attacks, making even Small and Medium-sized Enterprises (SMEs) high-value targets.
+This report from ENISA makes it clear that cybercriminals are industrialising their attacks, making even SMEs high-value targets.

 Ransomware Landscape in Europe H1

-The report indicates an in-depth rise of ransomware attacks (from 112 in 2022 to 175 in 2023), followed by phishing campaigns carried out in the same yearly timeframe.
-Divided in four total quarters, the ongoing year has faced a steady peak of attacks already in Q1, where 7,772 new Common Vulnerabilities and Exposures (CVEs) were published, underscoring once again the ever evolving and dynamic nature of cyber vulnerabilities.
+The report indicates an in-depth rise of ransomware attacks, followed by phishing campaigns carried out in the same yearly timeframe.
+Divided in four total quarters, 2023 has faced a steady peak of attacks already in Q1, where 7,772 new Common Vulnerabilities and Exposures (CVEs) were published, underscoring once again the ever-evolving and dynamic nature of cyber vulnerabilities.

 Ransomware Landscape in Europe H2